Five Critical Supply Chain Planning Steps

 On top of this expertise, some manufacturing solutions providers invest in the technology to manage this data and knowledge effectively to create reasonable demand plans.

 Even if you are doing your own supply chain planning, a contract manufacturing partner can be a key asset in this process.
 You want a partner who will collaborate with you but not necessarily agree with you 100% of the time.
 Experienced contract manufacturers will do their own market research, including reviewing historical shipment and consumption data, to validate your forecast.
-Then, they should discuss with you any discrepancies and collaborate with you to determine a new, more effective supply chain plan.
+Then, they should discuss with you any discrepancies and collaborate with you to determine a new, more effective plan for your entire supply chain.
 This practice can spare both parties from investing too little and missing opportunities or investing too much and taking a loss on the product.

 The Future of Supply Chain Planning